ibm-cloud-docs/containers/cs_subnets.md

 This 62 worker node limit might be exceeded by a large cluster or by several smaller clusters in a single region that are on the same VLAN.
 When the 62 worker node limit is reached, a second primary subnet in the same VLAN is ordered.

-To ensure that these primary subnets on the same VLAN can communicate, you must turn on VLAN spanning.
+To ensure that workers in these primary subnets on the same VLAN can communicate, you must turn on VLAN spanning.
 For instructions, see [Enable or disable VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).

 <br />